pbugnion/pascalbugnion.net/src/note-content/bayesian-statistics-explained.md

 Unlike the statistics taught in school, Bayesian statistics assumes I already have some knowledge about whether I have Covid or not, before observing that I have a fever.
 For instance, if I spent yesterday evening hanging out with a friend who later tested positive, I might think there's a decent chance I have Covid.
 On the other hand, if I recovered two weeks ago, my natural immunity would make it unlikely I'd catch Covid again.

 In Bayesian statistics, the degree of confidence we have in our belief before having observed the new data is called the prior.
-When we make decisions about the world, we use this prior information and combine it with the new evidence to create an updated belief.
+When we make decisions, we use this prior information and combine it with the new evidence to create an updated belief.

 ## The weight of evidence